jwkvam/bowtie/README.md

 ## Introduction

 Bowtie is a library for writing dashboards in Python.
-With minimal boilerplate necessary, you can focus on building functionality.
+Knowledge of neither JavaScript or Flask is required, you can focus on building functionality in Python.
 Interactively explore your data in new ways!
+Deploy and share with others!

 ## Demo